Blaine Robbins

 Robbins, Blaine.
 2017.
 "Status, Identity, and Ability in the Formation of Trust."
 Rationality and Society 29: 408-448.

-What promotes and undermines collective action?
+What promotes and undermines social protest?

-Many people know that, or have experienced how , mass protest can radically recast a political situation.
+Many people know that, or have experienced how, mass protest can radically recast a political situation.
 Ever since Mancur Olson's (1965) famous treatise on collective action, the social sciences have witnessed an explosion of competing theories accounting for why individuals contribute to the provision of a public good.

 Yet, much of the prior research assessing the causal mechanisms for these competing theories either lacks internal validity (i.e., historical, survey, or ethnographic methods) or is short on external validity (i.e., experiments).
 We have developed a cognitive-structural model of collective action and a survey experiment to address these shortcomings.
 The goal of this NSF funded project is to assess our model and other classic causal mechanisms of collective action by administering vignettes to a Large-N sample of U.S. respondents, which we believe will tease out the structural and cognitive sources of collective action.